February 12, 2026 (1mo ago)

 });

-Long-running jobs on the old container are given a grace period to complete.
-Configure the drain timeout based on your longest expected job:
+Long-running jobs on the old container get a grace period to complete.
+Configure the drain timeout based on your longest expected job through the deployment settings in the dashboard.

 14:30:00 Build started